barton-willis/polylog/README.md

 0.2741556778080378663699490634254841514082 + 1.14941606409653637648270733876243611281im
 ~~~

- The file `tests.jl` has some tests of special values.
-These tests make use of the standard Julia unit testing
+ The file `tests.jl` has some tests of special values and some dilogarithm function identity based tests.
-format.
-The file `polylog.jl` has some identity-based tests, but these tests are not (yet) in the form of Julia unit testing.
-So far, I have not attempted to build a Julia package.

 [def]: https://arxiv.org/pdf/1910.06928.pdf